Richard-Kyuhyong/APU/README.md

 # APU
 This is the repository to share algorithms with APU students My name is Richard Kyuhyong Kim.
 I teach investment related subjects.
-Especially I teach how to form a portfolio, how to implment buy and sell timing.
+Especially I teach how to form a portfolio, how to implment buy and sell timing in the stock markets.
+The students will get used to the U.S. stocks market tickers.
+They will also get introduced to the websites that are full of investment related information.
-With this know-how the students may start their investment more rationally.
+With this know-how the students may start their investment in the U.S. stock markets more rationally.